Kisanda25/Kisanda25/README.md

 was fortunate enough to secure a sponsorship to study software engineering.
 During my studies, I have gained valuable experience in a range of programming languages, including C, Python, and Java.
 I have also developed skills in Git, scripting, and software development methodologies.
-I am eager to continue expanding my knowledge and skills in software engineering, and I am excited about the opportunity to learn ES6, MySQL, TypeScript, web servers, DevOps, Unix, and other cutting-edge technologies in the field.
+I am eager to continue expanding my knowledge and skills in software engineering, and I am currently developing my skills in ES6, MySQL, TypeScript, web servers, DevOps, Unix, and other cutting-edge technologies in the field.